 3. Friends' influence has been felt in the abrogation or modification of harmful laws and customs in many fields.
-Government by spiritual forces trary compulsion and the prevention of criminal acts rather than by arbitrary compulsion and the prevention of criminal acts rather than their punishment are the primary objectives of Friends.
+Government by spiritual forces rather than testimony against capital punishment is based on the belief that it is a violation of the sacredness of human personality, that it disregards the fundamental capacity of all persons to respond to right influences, and that it gives no opportunity to reform the offender.

-&lt;sup>1London Yearly Meeting, Faith and Practice (1925), p.
+1London Yearly Meeting, Faith and Practice (1925), p.
 93, par.
 6.